webix-hub/gitbook-webix-jet/start.md

 ## Advantages of Webix Jet

-Webix Jet allows you to create flexible, easy maintainable apps, where data and visual presentations are clearly separated, interface elements can be easily combined and reused, all parts can be developed and tested separately - all with minimal code footprint.
+Webix Jet allows you to create flexible, easily maintainable apps, where data and visual presentations are clearly separated, interface elements can be easily combined and reused, all parts can be developed and tested separately - all with minimal code footprint.
 It has a ready to use solution for all kinds of tasks, from simple admin pages to fully-fledged apps with multiple locales, customizable skins, and user access levels.

 Webix Jet is a fully client-side solution and can be used with any REST-based data API.
 So there aren’t any special requirements to the server.

-## Getting Started
+## How to Start

 To begin with, you should grab the app package from https://github.com/webix-hub/jet-start/archive/master.zip and unpack it locally.
 After that, run the following commands in the target folder (this assumes that you have *Node.js* and *npm* installed):